 Immediately after the Soviet invasion of Afghanistan and Iranian revolution which dethroned the Shah, USA announced the formation of Rapid Deployment Force on 5 December 1979.
 In 1980 Oman accorded the contingent rights to USA at Oman military facilities at Masira island, and more limited usage facilities at al-Sib Thamarit and Khasa airfields, the last in the Musandam peninsula.
 Base facilities in Oman, Kenya and Somalia and Diego Garcia were strengthened and pumping of arms and ammunition, on a large scale unprecedented in US history was launched.
-And the strengthened and strengthened.

 In November 1981 USA provided AWACS to Saudi Arabia purporting to prevent the encroachment of its air space.
 Despite looking to US assistance in the near term, Saudi Arabia adamantly refused to be linked to the United States in any defensive alliance and strongly opposed any US military presence or base rights in the Gulf.
 Kuwait also followed the same stand.
 Since neither Saudi Arabia nor Kuwait was prepared to allow the establishment of a long-sought forward command post for the US Central Command (CENTCOM).
-Such a tactical operational head-quarters had to be put abroad a US naval vessel positioned in the Gulf of Oman.
-Most conservative Gulf states also remained apprehensive about the intentions of the Rapid Deployment Force in the region.
-The centrist Arabs preferred to remain pro-Western but at the same time to avoid any actions that would make them appear 'puppets' of the United States.
-For instance, in 1985 negotiations took place between Oman and the United States over renewal of the five year access agreement to Omani military facilities.
+Such a tactical operational headquarters had to be put abroad a US naval vessel positioned in Most conservative Gulf states also remained the Gulf of Oman. apprehensive about the intentions of the Rapid Deployment Force The centrist Arabs preferred to remain proin the region.
+Western but at the same time to avoid any actions that would make them appear 'puppets' of the United States.
+27 For instance, in 1985 negotiations took place between Oman and the United States over renewal of the five year access agreement to Omani military facilities.
 The negotiations were more difficult than many American officials had anticipated.
 28

-25. Herman Frederick Eilts, "Foreign Policy Perspectives of the Gulf States", in Darius and Others, eds., n.19, p.28.
+^{25.} Herman Frederick Eilts, "Foreign Policy Perspectives of the Gulf States", in Darius and Others, eds., n.19, p.28.

-26. Sreedhar, n.23, p.107.
+^{26.} Sreedhar, n.23, p.107.